m-barthelemy/vpn-webauth/README.md

 &nbsp;

-- `ENABLENOTIFICATIONS`: whether to enable desktop notifications and session continuity.
+- `ENABLE_NOTIFICATIONS`: whether to enable desktop notifications and session continuity.
 Default: `true`.
-- `VAPIDPUBLICKEY` and `VAPIDPRIVATEKEY`: a key pair to authenticate and authorize browser desktop notifications.
-Mandatory if `ENABLENOTIFICATIONS` is set to `true`.
+- `VAPID_PUBLIC_KEY` and `VAPID_PRIVATE_KEY`: a key pair to authenticate and authorize browser desktop notifications.
+Mandatory if `ENABLE_NOTIFICATIONS` is set to `true`.

    > If they are not set, a new key pair will be dynamically generated and suggested before the app startup fails.
-If you use the suggested key pair, ensure the suggested `VAPIDPRIVATEKEY` is kept secret and has not been shared or logged.
+If you use the suggested key pair, ensure the suggested `VAPID_PRIVATE_KEY` is kept secret and has not been shared or logged.
 Once set, the keys must not change otherwise all existing users subscriptions to notifications will be invalid.

    > NOTE: you can also generate your own set of keys using the following commands:
    ```
    # Generate private key
    openssl ecparam -name prime256v1 -genkey -noout -out vapid_private.pem
-   # Output private key in a format suitable for VAPIDPRIVATEKEY:
+   # Output private key in a format suitable for VAPID_PRIVATE_KEY:
    openssl ec -in vapid_private.pem -outform DER|tail -c +8|head -c 32|base64|tr -d '=' |tr '/+' '_-'
-   # Output public key in a format suitable for VAPIDPUBLICKEY:
+   # Output public key in a format suitable for VAPID_PUBLIC_KEY:
    openssl ec -in vapid_private.pem -pubout -outform DER|tail -c 65|base64|tr -d '=' |tr '/+' '_-'

    ```